1998 Formula Shell Zoom Masters season

-The 1998 Formula Shell Super Unleaded season was the 14th season of the franchise in the Philippine Basketball Association (PBA).
+The 1998 Formula Shell Zoom Masters season was the 14th season of the franchise in the Philippine Basketball Association (PBA).

 Draft picks

 Notable date

 February 17: Richie Ticzon attempted a desperation three-pointer and was fouled by Boars forward Noli Locsin.
 He sank all three free throws to give Shell an 86-85 overtime victory over Gordon's Gin for their first win of the season after losing their first four games in the All-Filipino Cup.
 Victor Pablo led the Zoom Masters valiant effort with 33 points, 13 in the fourth quarter.

 Occurrences

 Coach Chito Narvasa has filed a leave of absence with only four games left for the Zoom Masters in the All-Filipino Cup eliminations.
 Assistant coach Perry Ronquillo was named interim coach and led the team to three victories but failed to advance in the next round.

 Shell's former coach Chito Narvasa has moved over to the Purefoods Tender Juicy Hotdogs as their new coach beginning the Commissioner's Cup.

 Bobby Parks played two games in the Commissioner's Cup before John Best on his third stint in the PBA takes over as the Zoom Masters' import.

 Shell release Estong Ballesteros to the Pangasinan Presidents in the Metropolitan Basketball Association (MBA) during the middle of the year.
 Shell was fined P50,000 for failing to inform the PBA office.